She pulled me to the side while the rest of the class made their way onto the playground for recess.

 I had a nemesis in my neighborhood, an older kid whose flagitious actions towards me had no end – this dude had no chill.

 It was as if he and my teacher were on the same team and colluding to destroy my sense of self-worth.
-I remember encountering him on a return trip from the library:

 “Whatchu got there loser?
 You got the whole library there?”